 Several descriptive statistics are calculated and displayed as vertical lines on histograms.
 The mean and median are displayed with one line each, and one standard deviation above and below the mean is displayed using two lines.
 You can click these items in the chart legend to turn them on or off.

-A Statistics table is displayed in the Data tab of the Chart Properties pane containing the following statistics for the selected numeric field:
+A Statistics table is displayed on the Data tab of the Chart Properties pane, containing the following statistics for the selected numeric field:

 - Standard Deviation